The Role of a Doula

-A doula is able to provide the continuous and nurturing emotional, physical and informative support that our modern communities and hospitals are rarely able to give but which makes such a positive difference to all laboring women.
+A doula is able to provide the continuous and nurturing emotional, physical (comfort measures) and informative support that our modern communities and hospitals are rarely able to give, but which makes such a positive difference to all laboring women.
 Often couples giving birth at the hospital will be attended by numerous nurses and normally will not see the nurse midwife or doctor until shortly before the baby is born, due to their many patients and responsibilities.
 If procedures are recommended that differ from the couple's birth preferences, the doula is able to help the couple weigh the pros and cons, and provided unbiased information and support for their decision.
 She works for the couple and is not influenced or bound by protocol, routine, or hospital policies.

 Proven Benefits of a Doula

 - Reduces need for cesarean by 28%